osdlopez/History/README.md

 # History
-A brief and basic blog about my history
+A basic blog about my history